Van Conversion Guide: Modules, Companies & Complete Instructions

 4. Modular water system: John Guest quick-connect couplings instead of soldered connections.
 Defect = replace individual parts instead of replacing everything.

-5. Workshop + tools: Saw, cordless drill, router, sander.
+5. Workshop + tools: saw, cordless drill, router, sander.
 Investing €400–800 once saves hundreds of hours.

-7. Document with photos: Twenty photos every week – pipes, screws.
-Valuable for repairs in two years.
+7. Document with photos: Take 20 photos every week – pipes, screws.
+Invaluable for repairs in two years.

 8. Community + Inspiration: Instagram @vanlifegermany, YouTube „Nate Murphy“, „Benjamin Schmiederer“.
 Saves 30 % costs.